Our physical bodies have a defense system to keep out invaders. Spiritually, how well do we maintain our defenses against error and contamination?

 We are what we eat.
 The same can apply spiritually to what we put into our minds.
-John Ritenbaugh shows that God wants us to desire His Word with the eagerness of a baby craving milk.
+God wants us to desire His Word with the eagerness of a baby craving milk.

-Indeed, many heresies crept into the church over the past several years.
-John Ritenbaugh explains the difference between heresy and apostasy, how Satan works to introduce heresy into the church, and most importantly, what we can do about it!
+Many heresies have crept into the church over the past several years.
+Here is how Satan works to introduce heresy into the church, and what we can do about it.